learnable-content/contributor-documentation/Contributors/Additional-Videos.md

 - one 10 second video snippet introducing the lesson, what you'll learn in this video and why it's awesome.
 - another 5 - 10 second video thanking the viewer for watching and also mentioning that this is one video from your latest course [enter course name] on SitePoint Premium.

+Here's an example [promotional video and article](http://www.sitepoint.com/video-your-first-backbone-js-model/) post on SitePoint.
 Bundle that up for me and I'll get it ready for publishing and promoting.